TamSiuhin/TamSiuhin.github.io/_pages/about.md

   - /about.html
 ---

 Hi, thanks for visiting my website!
 I am a junior undergraduate at Xi'an Jiaotong University, majoring in computer science and technology.
-My research interest is Reinforcement Learning and Deep Learning on Graphs currently.
+Currently, my research interest is Reinforcement Learning and Deep Learning on Graphs.

 # Education